yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 #### <a name="http_server_options-ssl_insecure_skip_verify"></a>http_server_options.ssl_insecure_skip_verify

-This boolean option allows the use of self-signed certificates for the Gateway.
+Allows usage of self-signed certificates when connecting to the Gateway.

 #### <a name="security.pinned_public_keys"></a> security.pinned_public_keys